OxalisCommunity/oxalis/developer-readme.md

 1. `oxalis-jdbc-dbcp` - will instantiate a JDBC-driver according to the properties in `OXALIS_HOME/oxalis-global.properties` and wrap that DataSource with Apache DBCP.
 1. `oxalis-jdbc-jndi` - which will simply attempt to obtain a datasource from `java:/comp/env/+<whatever_you_defined_in_oxalis-global.properties>`
+1. `oxalis-sql` contains the classes which simply expect a DataSource to be available.
+In addition the SQL-scripts are located here.

 In order to make this totally transparent to the calling application, the following pattern should be used: